There are a few common reasons why your feed might not be displaying. It’s recommended to go through the following checks before requesting support…

 The easiest way to check whether you’re trying to display posts from a personal profile instead of a page or group is to view your page and see whether you have ‘Friends’, ‘Likes’ or ‘Members’.
 Profiles have ‘Friends’, pages have ‘Likes’ and groups have ‘Members’.
 If you have ‘Friends’ then it’s not a page or a group, it’s a personal profile.

 If you’re using the profile to represent a business, organization, product, public figure or something else other than yourself, then we’d advise converting your profile to a page per Facebook’s recommendation: http://www.facebook.com/help/175644189234902/, as there are many advantages to using pages over profiles.
 It is in fact against Facebook policies to use a profile to represent something other than yourself (see ‘Why should I convert my profile to a page’ in the link above).

 Once you’ve converted to a page then the plugin should be able to retrieve and display all of your posts.

 2) The Facebook page feed you are trying to display has restrictions on it

-The feed you’re trying to display has to be a publicly accessible page or an open group.
-If your page has any restrictions on it (age or location) then it means that users are forced to sign into Facebook in order to view your page.
+The feed you’re trying to display has to be a publicly accessible Facebook page.
+If your Facebook page has any restrictions on it (age or location) then it means that users are forced to sign into Facebook in order to view your page.
 This isn’t desirable for most pages as it means that it isn’t accessible by people who don’t have a Facebook account and that your page can’t be crawled and indexed by search engines.

 An easy way to determine whether your page is set to public is to make sure you’re signed out of your Facebook account and then try to visit your page.
 If Facebook forces you to sign in to view your page then it has a restriction on it.